 Sharing little things in life that meaningfully establish a source of everyday joy can represent a way to spread positivity and nourish connection.
 We all need to feel that no matter what, we can experience something that conveys comfort and delight -- unapologetically so.

 An abundant life is one fueled by the nourishment of our mental, emotional and physical well-being.
 It's establishing that love, intentional joy and purpose doesn't solely come from who or what we surround ourselves with; it's the inner work that cares for our needs when we experience the ups and downs, successes and struggles that life typically cycles through.

-Let’s face it, saying that life has its ups and downs is putting it mildly.
-A more accurate descriptor would be that there are cycles of advancement and regression, reworking and awakening, unpleasantness and pleasure, even chaos and calm -- with many other experiences in-between -- that may make it difficult, at times, to show ourselves some kindness and understanding.
+Let’s face it, saying that life has its ups and downs is expressing it mildly.
+A more accurate descriptor would be there are cycles of advancement and regression, reworking and awakening, unpleasantness and pleasure, even chaos and calm; with many other experiences in-between that may make it difficult, at times, to show ourselves some kindness and understanding.